framedsc/Sitesource/markdown/GameGuides/metalgearrising.md

 4. Launch the game and once ingame set the resolution to 800x600.
 This method works both with windowed mode and fullscreen.

+@alert info
-**Note:**  The reason for changing resolution in windows settings is because the game switches back to 1080p once you go fullscreen, and windowed mode is overscaled with no way to resize the window.
+The reason for changing resolution in windows settings is because the game switches back to 1080p once you go fullscreen, and windowed mode is overscaled with no way to resize the window.
 The game only supports 16:9 resolutions.
 Trying a resolution with a different aspect ratio stretches the image (This was tested on a 16:9 monitor, so it might behave different on ultrawide monitors).
+@end

 ### ReShade Support